PhenixHD/ProxyAIO/README.md

 # Proxy AIO Tool

+## This Tool is currently broken and will be re-coded from ground due to newly obtained programming knowledge.

 `This is a learning project.
 Bad code and inefficient reource usage is expected.
 This project is WIP and will often be updated with unfinished/broken code for the sake of saving progress.`